-

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

-If contemplating an asset deal, the buyer will usually like to proceed with an in-depth analysis of the plot(s) and its respective easements.
+If contemplating an asset deal, the buyer will usually like to start with an in-depth analysis of the plot(s) and its respective easements.
 If there is a risk of pollution, the seller will be asked to provide a corresponding report and, if required, the confirmation that the competent authority has approved the transfer of property.
-Other aspects of the legal due diligence include ongoing and past works in the building and the respective warranty rights.
+Other aspects of the legal due diligence include, among others, ongoing and past works in the building and the respective warranty rights.
 Conformity with the building permit, which is rather a technical issue, will need to be covered by a corresponding warranty in the deed of sale.
 The contractual review will cover the existing lease agreements and all related documents, as well as all existing service contracts (incl. janitor or facility services, building management, etc.) and any other contractual agreements with third parties.
 A list of any existing or potential disputes shall need to be provided by the seller.

 When contemplating a share deal, the legal due diligence will additionally include the review of the company related issues as well as a specific review of the transaction’s tax implications.

 There are no legal issues per se which cannot be covered by usual legal diligence.
-Certain technical issues with legal implications will have to be analysed in close collaboration with the relevant experts so as to include the necessary covenants in the purchase agreement.
+Certain technical issues with legal implications are outside the scope of the usual legal due diligence process on an acquisition of real estate and will have to be analysed in close collaboration with the relevant experts so as to include the necessary covenants in the purchase agreement.
 Furthermore, a specific clause is usually included in order to guarantee that the seller will pay all the taxes pertaining to the sale of the asset (namely the real estate gains tax).

-What is the usual process for transfer of commercial real estate?
+What is the usual process for transfer of real estate, and when does liability pass to the buyer?

 In case of a public tender offer, which is supported by the board of directors of the target company (a friendly takeover), the offeror and the target company often enter into a transaction agreement followed by the launch of a public tender offer.